Rainy Lake Experiment Animation

 The strongest observed refraction at the Bedford targets with an observer height of 1.85 m (image 28) was about k = 2.1.
 The strongest observed refraction at the Tangent targets with an observer height of 3.91 m (image 32) was about k = 0.41.
 This is consistent with the prediction that refraction near the surface is usually stronger than higher up.

 The camera was at a height of about 4 m above water level next to the auto level, which is at the level of the Tangent targets.
-Note how refraction gets stronger and stronger during the day as the sun heats up the air above the cold ice.
+Note how refraction gets stronger and stronger towards the evening as the ground cools down faster than the air above, creating a strong negative density gradient directly above the surface, which bends light down and looms up the horizon and the targets.
 You can see how the horizon and the targets get lifted more and more and the images get more distorted.
 The horizon appears lifted about 2.9 m at the end.

 Part of the Rainy Lake Experiment was to show the Bedford targets at night.
 For this purpose lantern were mounted above the Bedford targets and observed through the two theodolites from a location more to the side of the line of targets.
 The heights of the theodolites were set exactly the same height over water level as the lantern.